gottagofaster236/SonicVisualSplit/README.md

 This is due to Windows not allowing two applications to use a webcam simultaneously.
 You'll have to use one of the two methods to set everything up.

-   - If you use OBS Studio, you can simply choose "OBS Window Capture" from the video sources dropdown list.
-     SonicVisualSplit will get the video by capturing screenshots of the opened OBS Studio window.
-     This method needs no setup, but may be less stable then the following one (and isn't recommended for Sonic CD).

-   - Another method is to install the *VirtualCam plugin*.
-     For OBS, download and install it from [here](https://github.com/Fenrirthviti/obs-virtual-cam/releases).
-     Then enable it in Tools → VirtualCam.
+   - If you're using OBS, click "Start Virtual Camera" in the bottom right before using SonicVisualSplit.
+Then select it in the video sources dropdown list in SonicVisualSplit settings.
      For Streamlabs, you can read about Virtual Camera installation [here](https://blog.streamlabs.com/streamlabs-obs-now-supports-virtual-camera-9a4e464435c2).

-     You have to start the virtual camera before using SonicVisualSplit, and select it in the video sources dropdown list.
      Thus, SonicVisualSplit will capture the virtual camera, while the actual capture card video will be recorded by your streaming software of choice.
+   - *(Not recommended)* If you're an OBS user, you can also use "OBS Window Capture" from the video sources dropdown list.
+     SonicVisualSplit will get the video by capturing screenshots of the opened OBS Studio window.

     In order for SonicVisualSplit to recognize the time on screen correctly, you have to make sure that the **<ins>game capture takes at least 80% of the height</ins>** of your stream layout.
 - Make sure your capture card outputs an acceptable picture.
    - If your capture card outputs an image that's too dark, you'll have to apply a color correction filter in your streaming software.
      Try increasing gamma/brightness.
-   - Check that the aspect ratio of the game is either 4:3 or 16:9.
+   - Check that the aspect ratio of the game is **either 4:3 or 16:9**.
 If it's stretched, fix it with your streaming software.
+Note that if the aspect ratio is slightly off, SVS will still work, but with degraded accuracy
 - After you setup the video capture correctly, it should appear in the preview.
 - Then you have to select the game, choose the video connector that you use to connect your console to the capture card,